Finding Your Irish Wolfhound Puppy

 When will you be able to take the puppy home?

 The breeder should not allow a puppy to go to their new home before 10-12 weeks of age.
-ALL PUPPIES SHOULD BE TESTED FOR LIVER SHUNT prior to going to their new homes, usually about 9 weeks of age.
+ALL PUPPIES SHOULD BE TESTED FOR LIVER SHUNT prior to going to their new homes, which is best done after 9 weeks of age.
 Puppies also need ample time to mature and socialize with their mother and littermates.
 This time is longer in Irish Wolfhounds than many other breeds.

 What will be supplied with the puppy?

 You should expect to get documents listing the AKC registration of the puppy.
-These should come home with the puppy or be provided in advance.
-Many breeders send their puppies home with enough food for several days, a full pedigree, feeding directions, health history (vaccines, deworming and bile acids test result).
+These should come home with the puppy or have been provided in advance.
+Many breeders will also have a contract that states the expectations for the puppy’s care that is agreed upon and signed by both parties.
+Breeders should also send their puppies home with enough food for several days, a full pedigree, feeding directions, and an up to date health history (vaccines, deworming and bile acids test result).

 How much does the puppy cost?